Jrakesh/go_social/README.md

 # GoSocial

+This includes common social widgets that are used too often in every web app these days.
+We often waste too much time integrating them.
+This gem provides a quick solution to that, saving your time and headaches.
 Currently there is support for the following social-widgets/buttons:

 ##### Facebook
   * Like Button